tmthydvnprt/utilipy/README.md

 Utilipy
 =======

-Random utilities that don't have a home
+Random utilities that don't have a home.

 Description
 -----------

-Version control for small code that may be used/helpful in general python development environment/workflow.
+Version control for small code that is used/helpful in my general python development environment/workflow.

 Utilities